convergencelabs/convergence-omnibus-container/README.md

  - **`CONVERGENCE_ADMIN_USERNAME`**: Configures the username of the default server admin user that will be created upon startup.
  - **`CONVERGENCE_ADMIN_PASSWORD`**: Configures the password of the default server admin user that will be created upon startup.
  - **`CONVERGENCE_ADMIN_EMAIL`**: Configures the email of the default server admin user that will be created upon startup.
+ - **`CONVERGENCE_ADMIN_DISPLAY_NAME`**: Configures the display name of the default server admin user that will be created upon startup.
  - **`CONVERGENCE_DEFAULT_NAMESPACE`**: Configures the default namespace for the server.
 Defaults to "convergence".
+ - **`CONVERGENCE_DEFAULT_DOMAIN_ID`**: Configures the id of the default domain that will be created.
+Defaults to `default`.
+ - **`CONVERGENCE_DEFAULT_DOMAIN_DISPLAY_NAME`**: Configures the display name of the default domain that will be created.
+Defaults to `Default`.
+ - **`EXTERNAL_REMOTTING_PORT`**: Configures the port that Akka remoting is reachable on outside of the container.
+Useful if behind a proxy.
+Defaults to `25520`.
+ - **`EXTERNAL_REMOTTING_HOSTNAME`**: Configures the hostname that Akka remoting is reachable on outside of the container.
+Useful if behind a proxy.
+Defaults to `localhost`.

 ## Common Docker options
 To run in detached mode (in a separate process): `-d` Give the container a name: `--name convergence`  This allows commands like `docker logs -f convergence`

+## Persistent Data
+Convergence stores data in an OrientDB instance that runs inside the container.
+A Docker volume is defined at `/orientdb/databases` to persist the data.
+You can create a named or host mapped volume there if you wish to persist the data outside of the container.

 ## Support
 [Convergence Labs](https://convergencelabs.com) provides several different channels for support: